intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 This document examines the specific conditions that determine whether protocol maintainers have the ability to design and deploy new or modified protocols.
-{{implementations}} highlights some historical issues with difficulties in transitions to new protocol features.  {{use-it}}
-argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.
-{{strategies}} outlines several strategies that might aid in ensuring that protocol changes remain possible over time.
+{{implementations}} highlights some historical issues with difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.  {{strategies}} outlines several strategies that might aid in ensuring that protocol changes remain possible over time.

+The experience that informs this document is predominantly at "higher" layers of the network stack, in protocols that operate at very large scale and Internet-scale applications.
+It is possible that these conclusions are less applicable to protocol deployments that have less scale and diversity, or operate under different constraints.

 # Implementations of Protocols are Imperfect {#implementations}